The Petit Lenormand deck is available now. Limited stock

 20 Garden

-Public image, social gaze, or relational context amplify this passage.
+Public image, social perception, or relational context amplify this passage.

 social pressure exposure withdrawal from the world